AdguardTeam/dnsproxy/README.md

   -r, --ratelimit=     Ratelimit (requests per second) (default: 0) -z, --cache          If specified, DNS cache is enabled -e  --cache-size=    Cache size (in bytes).
+Default: 65536
+      --cache-min-ttl= Minimum TTL value for DNS entries, in seconds.
+Capped at 3600 seconds (1 hour).
+                       Artificially extending TTLs should only be done with careful consideration.
+      --cache-max-ttl= Maximum TTL value for DNS entries, in seconds.
-Default: 65536 -a, --refuse-any     If specified, refuse ANY requests -u, --upstream=      An upstream to be used (can be specified multiple times) -f, --fallback=      Fallback resolvers to use when regular ones are unavailable, can be specified multiple times
+  -a, --refuse-any     If specified, refuse ANY requests -u, --upstream=      An upstream to be used (can be specified multiple times) -f, --fallback=      Fallback resolvers to use when regular ones are unavailable, can be specified multiple times